sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/labsols/index.md

 1. Running `mean(sample(price, 50))` yields 169726.3.

+    Note: There is randomness involved here.

 2. Here is the distribution.
 It is normal, with mean 181027.
 The true mean is 180796.1.

 	![](5a-o2.png)

+	Note: There is randomness involved here, so answers might differ slightly (but probably not a lot).

 3. Here is the distribution for `sample_means150`.
 It is also normal, with mean 180649.
 This is closer to the true mean.

 	![](5a-o3.png)

+	Note: There is randomness involved here, so answers might differ slightly (but probably not a lot).

 4. `sample_means150` has a narrower distribution.
 If we want to be more confident about our estimate, we should use a distribution with a narrower distribution (ie, we should take larger sample sizes).